Raymond-Miller/Mentor/01-Welcome/01-Goals.md

 ##### !options

 * To help mentors become more sociable with their mentees and provide a welcoming atmosphere.
-* To give mentors the resources they need to help students pass their entrance exams.
+* To give mentors the knowledge and resources they need to help students pass their entrance exams.
 * To help mentors gain the knowledge necessary to become eventual instructors at Galvanize.

 ##### !end-options

 ##### !answer

-* To give mentors the resources they need to help students pass their entrance exams.
+* To give mentors the knowledge and resources they need to help students pass their entrance exams.

 ##### !end-answer